sirajmujawar/Employee-management-System-Using-Spring-Boot/README.md

 # 🏢 Employee Management System

 A full-stack **Employee Management System** built with **Spring Boot** (backend) and **React + Vite** (frontend).
 This application provides a complete CRUD (Create, Read, Update, Delete) interface for managing employee records, featuring a RESTful API backend with database persistence and a modern single-page application frontend.
+Secured with Spring Security + JWT authentication and role-based access control.

 ---